FhG-IISB-MKI/cleanqrl-docs/docs/algorithms/ddpg.md

 Our implementation implements some key novelties proposed by Skolik et al [Quantum agents in the Gym](https://quantum-journal.org/papers/q-2022-05-24-720/pdf/).

 * ```data reuploading```: In our ansatz, the features of the states are encoded via RX rotation gates.
 Instead of only encoding the features in the first layer, this process is repeated in each layer.
-This has shown to improve training performance by increasing the expressivity of the ansatz.
+This has been shown to improve training performance by increasing the expressivity of the ansatz.
 * ```input scaling```: In our implementation, we define another set of trainable parameters that scale the features that are encoded into the quantum circuits.
 This has also been shown to improve training performance.
 * ```output scaling```: In our implementation, we define a final set of hyperparameters that scales the expectation values that the quantum circuit "outputs".
 This has also been shown to improve training performance.